Jumana25/EbayTest/README.md

     - In the **Project** view (usually on the left side of the IDE), navigate to the `src/test/resources/features` directory where your feature files are stored.

 3. **Run the Feature File**:
-    - Right-click on the desired feature file (e.g., `OrangeHRMTest.feature`).
+    - Right-click on the desired feature file (e.g., `EbayTest.feature`).
     - Select **Run 'FeatureName'** from the context menu.

 4. **View Results**: